mvysny/karibu-tools/README.md

   using given converter or renderer to format a value.
 Allows both for passing in `KProperty` or a property by name.
 For example, `grid.addColumnFor(Person::name)` will create a sortable column displaying a name of a person, setting the column header to "Name".
+* Multitude overloaded `TreeGrid.addHierarchyColumnFor()` which allow you to create a column using given converter or renderer to format a value.
+Allows both for passing in `KProperty` or a property by name.
+For example, `grid.addHierarchyColumnFor(Person::name)` will create a sortable column displaying a name of a person, setting the column header to "Name".
 * `Grid.getColumnBy(Person::name)` retrieves a column created via `grid.addColumnFor(Person::name)`.
 * `HeaderRow.getCell(Person::name)` retrieves header cell for given column.
 * Similarly, `FooterRow.getCell(Person::name)` retrieves footer cell for given column.